Five Things to Know About SBA Financing When Buying or Selling a Business

 - It’s all or nothing – An SBA loan cannot be used to partially buy into a business.
 One owner can buy out another, or a new buyer can purchase an entire company.
 An existing business can even use an SBA loan to purchase another company, provided it’s for 100 percent of that entity.

-- The buyer needs a business valuation – If $250,000 or less is being financed, the bank can perform an internal valuation.
+- The buyer needs a business valuation – If $250,000 or less is being financed and there isn't a close relationship between the buyer and seller, the bank can perform an internal valuation.
 Above that, an outside appraisal is required at the buyer’s expense.
 Most business valuations take a couple of weeks to complete and cost $1,500-$2,500, depending on the company’s revenue, location, industry and other key factors.

 - An SBA loan can finance up to 90 percent of the purchase price – This helps ensure the buyer is invested in, and committed to, the project.